mapkyca/mapkyca-known-docker-postgres/README.md

-# Marcus' Known Docker
+# Marcus' Known Docker (Postgres edition)

 This is a composer installable docker instance for your Known install.

 It is designed to _quickly_ get you up and running with a development environment for playing around with Known.

-It creates a docker install wrapping your current known instance, exposing a web server on `localhost:8088`, and using a separate database image.
+It creates a docker install wrapping your current known instance, exposing a web server on `localhost:8089`, and using a separate database image.

 ## Installation